rmello4d/TheSustainableDeveloper/brainandmind.md

-#Simple Mind Definition
+#The Mind Definition

 The distinction between brain and mind is important.
-As discussed in the last chapter, our brain cannot be controlled and that is probably a good thing.
+As discussed in the last chapter, our brain cannot be controlled and, that is a good thing.

-How about your mind ?
-Is controlling your mind different than controlling your brain ?
+How about our mind ?
+Is controlling our mind different than controlling your brain ?

 To begin with, lets understand that brain and mind are understood in many different ways by many different cultural and religious traditions.